anza-xyz/agave/thread-manager/README.md

 # thread-manager
-Balances machine resources between multiple threaded runtimes.
+Balances machine resources across multiple threaded runtimes to optimize performance.
-The purpose is to manage thread contention between different parts of the code that may benefit from a diverse set of management options.
+The goal is to manage thread contention effectively between different parts of the code, ensuring each can benefit from tailored management strategies.
 For example, we may want to have cores 1-4 handling networking via Tokio, core 5 handling file IO via Tokio, cores 9-16 allocated for Rayon thread pool, and cores 6-8 available for general use by std::thread.